psipred/domain_word2vec_scripts/README.md

 ### Scripts and their order

+In theory if you run these scripts in order you will regenerate the word2vec model. (good luck!)

 1) run pfilt for CC and LC over all of uniprot
 **SCRIPT**: `parse_masked_regions.py`
 parse the fasta files which have been masked for lc and cc sequence and output dummy interpro-like domain regions maskedregions.dat